 - Application method.

-GIS Cloud solutions have already proven to be easy-to-use tool for farmers and farm managers of sugarcane plantations in Brazil.
-It offers a complete solution from creating surveying forms, sharing them with different permissions, collecting data both online and offline in the field, analyzing them in the office and sharing the results in private or public cloud apps.
+GIS Cloud solution for crop inventory has already proven to be an easy-to-use tool for farmers and farm managers of sugarcane plantations in Brazil.
+It offers a comprehensive solution from creating surveying forms, sharing them with different permissions, collecting crop scouting data both online and offline in the field, analyzing them in the office and sharing the results in private or public cloud apps.

-Watch our latest webinar recording and learn how to set up your line and polygon projects, as well as how to use key features to boost your daily data collection and inspection.
+Watch our latest webinar recording and learn how to set up line and polygon projects for your crop inventory, as well as how to use key features to boost your crop scouting efforts.

-If you want to try this solution and test it out, sign up here to begin your free trial.
+If you want to try this solution and test it out, sign up here to begin your free trial or contact our sales consultants.